-Globalization Partners helps you expand quickly through our Global Expansion Platform™.
+Globalization Partners helps you expand quickly with our solution.
 As the Employer of Record, we use our existing entity in Mali to help you start working without setting up a subsidiary.
 Our team is responsible for all compliance management and obtaining Mali work visas for your employees, so you can focus on running your company.

 Types of Mali Work Visas to Choose From

 Any individual visiting Mali must obtain a visa from one of the country’s diplomatic missions unless they’re from a visa-exempt country.
 Currently, citizens from 25 countries can travel to Mali without a visa.
 The two main types of visas include business and tourist selections with options for single-entry, multiple-entry, or stays for up to six months.
 It typically takes 10 days to process the visa.